 I qualified as a Physiotherapist in 2006 and became a specialist in Musculoskeletal Physiotherapy, completing my Masters in UCD in 2012.

 I became a Women’s Health specialist Physio in 2015 but like most things in life, until you experience it for yourself you never fully understand how much your body changes after having a child.
 As busy Mums, our own health and wellbeing often moves to the bottom of the priority list – we suffer in silence with common pelvic symptoms, thinking this is our new normal.
-I advocate for women’s health, in the hope I can help to educate and empower women to live a life without limitations.
+I advocate for women’s health, in the hope I can help to educate and empower women of all ages to live a life without limitations.

 I qualified as a Physiotherapist from UCD in 2003 and in 2009 took on a role as a Senior Physiotherapist in the Coombe Women & Infants University Hospital where I specialized in the area of women’s health.
 I gained experience treating pregnancy related musculoskeletal conditions, postnatal rehab and pelvic floor dysfunction in one of Europe’s busiest maternity hospitals.